 One very serious problem in Google Books is their failure to open the foldout plates that were a standard feature in the 19th Century.
 The original volumes were designed to have the plates folded out, so you could read the text while looking at the engravings.
 A nice feature of this policy was that the same plate could be referenced repeatedly from several different pages of the text, so you could keep a plate opened out and read a long section of the text without having to page back and forth — an irritating problem with more modern books.
 A perceptive and Web-using reader will notice that this feature of 19th-Century printing made those old volumes a convenient sort of hypertext that is not matched by modern mass-produced books with figures embedded in the text.

-The failure of Google to provide even marginally adequate scans of figures and plates in old books largely destroys the value of their scans, and has been harshly and justificably criticized by Denis Roegel on the LORIA website.
-As of early 2016, Google Books is not yet a reliable source — though I have heard that Google's situation is improving.
+The failure of Google to provide even marginally adequate scans of figures and plates in old books largely destroys the value of their scans, and has been harshly and justifiably criticized by Denis Roegel on the LORIA website.
+As of early 2020, Google Books is still not a reliable source.
+But they seem to be learning that this weakness needs to be remedied; a few books on their site now have the formerly missing figures.

 The American Journal of Physics is available on-line, but your institution has to have a subscription to give you access.